Herman Baca: Early activism

 Herman Baca became active at the peak of the Chicano Civil Rights Movement.
 In 1968, Baca volunteered as a block captain for Richard Nixon's presidential campaign.
 That same year, frustrated by the lack of political representation of Chicanos, Baca was drawn into the Mexican American Political Association, which at the time was focused on registering Mexican Americans to vote and educating community members about the U.S. political system.
 With the assistance of MAPA leaders Berto Corona, Phil Usquiano, and Abe Tapia, Baca organized MAPA's chapter in National City.
 Becoming critical with the Democratic Party, he continued the fight for the self-determination of Chicanos by organizing the San Diego county chapter of La Raza Unida Party in 1970.
-Around the same time he served as chairman of the board for programs part of the war on poverty, and established CASA Justicia, a chapter of the nationawide Centro de Acción Social Autónoma (CASA) organization.
+Around the same time he served as chairman of the board for programs which were part of the War on Poverty, and established CASA Justicia, a chapter of the nationawide Centro de Acción Social Autónoma (CASA) organization.
 CASAs organized undocumented community members, providing legal and social services, and politicized them as a part of the Chicano Movement.